Manslaughter: Vehicular and intoxicated

 On the mens rea, or state of mind, or the circumstances under which the killing occurred (mitigating factors), manslaughter is usually broken down into two distinct categories: voluntary manslaughter and involuntary manslaughter.
-However, this is not the case in all jurisdictions, for example, in the U.S. state of Florida.
+However, this is not the case in all jurisdictions, such as the U.S. state of Florida.

 In some jurisdictions, such as the U.K., Canada, and some Australian states, "adequate provocation" may be a partial defense to a charge of murder, which, if accepted by the jury, would convert what might otherwise have been a murder charge into manslaughter.